prrvchr/vCardOOo/README.md

 ### Introduction:

-This extension was written in order to make usable in free software (LibreOffice or OpenOffice) your personal data (your address book) stored in your Android phone.
+This extension was written in order to make usable in free software (LibreOffice or OpenOffice) your personal data (your vCard) stored on a Nextcloud server.

-With the [eMailerOOo][37] extension, it can be the data source for [mail merge][38] by email, to your correspondents contained in your phone.
+With the [eMailerOOo][37] extension, it can be the data source for [mail merge][38] by email, to your correspondents (your vCard) coming from the Nextcloud server.

 It will give you access to an information system that only larges companies are able, today, to implement.